roxam/simplecrud/readme.md

 ## A simple CRUD<sup>[1](#CRUD)</sup> app for the MEAN<sup>[2](#MEAN)</sup> stack

+All commands are run on a command line - on a Mac, this is in the Terminal app.

 ###1.
 Prerequisites

 Your computer must have MongoDB installed and running.
 On a Mac, this can easily be done using Homebrew.